-How long does pregnancy in the dog last?
+How long does pregnancy in dogs last?

-With a planned breeding, you should record the date of mating.
-If there are two matings, make a note of the exact dates and expect birth to occur between 63 and 65 days later.
+Pregnancy in dogs, also called the gestation period, normally ranges from 57-65 days, with an average of 63 days.
+With a planned breeding, you should record the exact date of mating.
+If there are two matings, note the dates and expect birth to occur between 63 and 65 days later.

-Should I change her food?
+Should I change her diet?

 What do I do after the sixth week?